mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 - Side with Chlaer and Maas, taking advantage of the old relationship, but risking complete ostracism from the independents on Vinen
 - Declare no affiliation and attempt to remain neutral.

-Haro currently favours the second option, despite Vahrena Masq’s representations.
+Haro currently favors the second option, despite Vahrena Masq’s representations.
 The Factory and LFC is vulnerable.
 As Haro sees things, war can be avoided, but not if Vinen remains belligerent.

 Jenna sides with Haro.
-Desna favours Vinen.
+Desna favors Vinen.
 There is a clear rift between the two women, and Desna is resentful of Jenna’s loyalty to Haro when, in her mind, independence is all that matters.
 However, Haro wants the opinions of the characters.
 He asks each in turn to state how they feel and how they should act.
-Any character refusing to take a stand is counted as favouring neutrality.
+Any character refusing to take a stand is counted as favoring neutrality.

 The Referee should allow each character to make either an Intelligence, Advocate, Diplomacy or Persuasion roll (8+).
 The Effect of their roll reflects the strength of their argument.
 Add together the Effects for each position and compare.
 Add 4 to the total Effect for the second option, reflecting Jenna and Haro’s stance; and add 2 to the first option Effect to reflect Desna’s.
 The option with the highest effect determines how LFC aligns itself in the forthcoming confrontations: either with Vinen, against it, or remaining neutral.